Carnarvoncochlea exigua: Habitat and distribution

-Reproduction and Adaptations
+Reproduction and adaptations

 Reproduction

-In comparison to other similar gastropod species, the C.exigua has uniquely simplistic organs for the act of reproduction.
+In comparison to other similar gastropod species, the C. exigua has uniquely simplistic organs for the act of reproduction.
 The males of the species lack a bursa copulatrix, a type of sac that stores and deposits sperm.
 In both genders, the reproductive organs lack complexity, with the genitalia lacking specific organs that are typically found in other similar species.

 Adaptations

-The presence of rudimentary male reproductive organs within the females of this species is unique, and is generally only found in snail species that live in estuaries that aren’t a part of the Great Artesian Basin.
+The presence of rudimentary male reproductive organs within the females of this species is unique, and is generally only found in snail species that live in estuaries that are not a part of the Great Artesian Basin.
 It is currently unknown why this occurs.

-Conservation Status
+Conservation status

-According to the International Union for Conservation of Nature (IUCN), C.exigua is considered endangered.
+According to the IUCN, C. exigua is considered endangered.
 This can be attributed to the snail's very niche distribution, and the variety of threats that it is subjected to.
 One of the major threats listed is the impact of livestock.
-Due to C.exigua being located near Carnarvon station, a region that was used as a cattle station for over 140 years, faecal matter and waste products from cattle can make their way into waterways, leading to algal blooms and water pollution.
-Livestock is also known to trample native grasses and degrade the banks of small springs, like the ones C.exigua resides in.
-Creating bores, or digging holes near nearby estuaries, is another threat to C.exigua’s habitat.
+Due to C. exigua being located near Carnarvon station, a region that was used as a cattle station for over 140 years, faecal matter and waste products from cattle can make their way into waterways, leading to algal blooms and water pollution.
+Livestock is also known to trample native grasses and degrade the banks of small springs, like the ones C. exigua resides in.
+Creating bores, or digging holes near nearby estuaries, is another threat to this species' habitat.
 This has led to multiple springs becoming inactive, due to them altering the flow of water.
 Similarly, the excavation of local springs will also cause issues, as it erodes the banks of the estuaries, degrading the habitat of many freshwater snail species.

-Introduced species, including plants such as Urochloa Mutica, marine invertebrates such as Mosquito Fish and feral animals like pigs, have all been shown to disrupt ecosystems dependent on small streams and springs.
+Introduced species, including plants such as Urochloa mutica, marine invertebrates such as mosquitofish and feral animals like pigs, have all been shown to disrupt ecosystems dependent on small streams and springs.
 The region is also prone to bushfires.

 However, there are efforts being made to improve the quality and longevity of waterways in the region.
 This involves active efforts to talk to local stakeholders such as farmers, on ways they can preserve springs on their property.
 There are also efforts to increase the health of waterways, such as restricting livestock access to springs, and continuous monitoring from researchers, and implementing policies that will control the movements of introduced species.